Sunday, September 8, 2019

-The National Broadcasting Company (NBC) released Mr. Magoo's Christmas Carol Tuesday, December 18, 1962.
+The National Broadcasting Company (NBC) released Mr. Magoo's Christmas Carol on Tuesday, December 18, 1962.
 My mother loved Mr. Magoo, and delivered me Friday, October 5, 1962, so I may have watched Mr. Magoo's Christmas Carol during my first Christmas season, whether I remember it or not.
 What I do remember, is watching (and enjoying) it as a child.
-Just as watching It's the Great Pumpkin, Charlie Brown! became an October/Halloween tradition for me, so did watching Mr. Magoo's Christmas Carol become a December/Christmas tradition, as did watching other, live-action, black and white adaptations of Charles Dickens' A Christmas Carol, on television.
-My mother also gave me a copy of the book, which I read.
+Just as watching It's the Great Pumpkin, Charlie Brown! became an October/Halloween tradition for me, watching Mr. Magoo's Christmas Carol become a December/Christmas tradition, as did watching other, live-action, black and white adaptations of Charles Dickens' A Christmas Carol, on television.
+My mother also gave me a copy of the book (probably an abridged adaptation), which I read.

-As of January, 2017, I own copies of sixty-six adaptations of A Christmas Carol, on VHS tapes or DVDs.
-The earliest version I own is a silent, black and white adaptation from 1910, produced by the (Thomas) Edison Film Manufacturing Corporation - yes, the man who invented the light bulb.
-I have copies of adaptations from every decade since then, until my most recent adaptation, released in 2015, starring Colin Baker.
-In this blog, I intend to review and rate all of them, answering the following questions about each adaptation:
+By January, 2017, I owned copies of sixty-six adaptations of A Christmas Carol.
+Now I own, perhaps, a hundred.
+The earliest version I currently own is a silent, black and white adaptation from 1901, starring Daniel Smith, in the form of an .mp3 file.
+The earliest adaptation I have on DVD, is from 1910, produced by the (Thomas) Edison Film Manufacturing Corporation - yes, the man who invented the light bulb.
+I have copies of adaptations from every decade since then, until my most recent adaptation, released in 2018, starring Pat Robertson.
+I intend to review and rate all of them, answering the following questions about each adaptation:

 Title: (e.g., Scrooge, Ebbie, Ebenezer...)